Security Engineering for ISO 21434: Risk Assessment

 \begin{itemize} \item misuse-case elicitation: Threats scenario can often be identified by using items in an possible, but unintended way. \item taxonomy mnemonic-based approaches, such as STRIDE: Using threat categories enables a systematic identification of threat scenarios.
 (See~\cite{shostack14book} for more about this type of technique.) \end{itemize}

-For this activity, we believe that there should be an additional artefact specifying what type of attacker is being considered.
-We find this important as attacker intentions, (\eg, is he a script-kid, cyber-criminal or a agent supported by a government?, and capabilities, \eg, which types of channels is he able to hack?, lead to different types of threat scenarios.
+For this activity, there might be the need for an additional artefact specifying what type of attacker is being considered.
+This artefact is important as attacker intentions, (\eg, is he a script-kid, cyber-criminal or an agent supported by a government?, and capabilities, \eg, which types of channels is he able to hack?) lead to different types of threat scenarios.

 \begin{SampleEnv} Consider the damage scenarios from Example~\ref{ex:asset-identification}.
 Threat scenarios for Damage Scenarios 1 and 2 can be, respectively: \begin{enumerate} \item An attacker spoofing a CAN signal leads to loss of integrity of the CAN message of `Lamp request'. \item An attacker flooding the CAN bus buffer leads to loss of availability of the CAN bus. \end{enumerate}